 We incorporate the following smart growth principles into our community design: housing choices; preservation of open space, farmland and watershed; walkability; strong sense of place; mixed land use.

 Our potable water system and farm activities are currently 100% powered by solar energy.
 All houses are being designed to be energy self-sufficient with solar.
 We run most of our farm equipment on locally produced Biodiesel and have two electric farm vehicles.
 Three of our existing farm trucks run on fossil fuel.
 As our meat processing facilities come on line we need to initially power the commercial refrigerators and freezers though the electric company while we work on a medium-term plan to offset that energy use with solar.

-We are ramping up our lamb and beef programs with a goal of providing a consistent source of local meat to the community beginning in Fall 2018.
-Our forestry program has recently planted about 2-acres of native plants and canoe crops that will soon yield banana, sugar cane, sweet potato, taro and more for our community.
+We are ramping up our lamb and beef programs with a goal of providing a consistent source of local meat to the community.
+Our forestry program has recently planted about 2-acres of native plants and canoe crops that are already yielding banana, sugar cane, sweet potato, taro and more for our community.

 Our strongest expression of local resilience is our forestry program and our partnership with Hālau Kea‘alaokamaile and the native Hawaiian community to develop a community forestry resource.

 CONSERVATION & RESTORATION

 We have a conservation plan for the property with NRCS (Natural Resources Conservation Service).
 In order to preserve the watershed, conserve water and prevent runoff we have designed a system of six ponds, which capture surface water for agricultural use.
 Two ponds are complete and construction for the other three will begin soon.
 An on-site native plant nursery and in-ground seed bank are being nurtured to provide stock for continued native forestry.